Generic Name: sofosbuvir (soe FOS bue vir)

 If you are a man, do not use this drug combination if your sexual partner is pregnant.
 An unborn baby could also be harmed if a man fathers the child while he is taking ribavirin.

-Use at least 2 effective non hormonal birth control (condom, diaphragm with spermicide) while either sexual partner is using these medications together.
+Use at least 2 effective forms of non hormonal birth control (condom, diaphragm with spermicide) while either sexual partner is using these medications together.
 Keep using 2 forms of birth control for at least 6 months after treatment ends.
 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using Sovaldi with ribavirin.

 It is not known whether sofosbuvir passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.